IMA-DZ/WhiteCore-Dev/README.md

 This is a testing branch of the WhiteCoreSim/WhiteCore-Dev repository It should be considered   UNSTABLE

 Build and Codacity Badges are  NOT representative of the master repo

+(The rest of this document  is  a snapshot of the README file when the repo was cloned.
+It is not a live document  )

-# WhiteCore Sim test repo
+# WhiteCore Sim test repo  README

 The WhiteCore Development Team has moved the original Aurora virtual world server, derived from the OpenSim project, to a new level.